A Brief History of the Internet and the Problems Facing Broadband in America

 There are three critical “tiers” that provide the structure we use to connect to the Internet, and in order to understand why download and upload speeds are so poor in the US relative to other countries, you need to have at least a basic grasp on each of them.

 The third tier is commonly described as the “last mile” for your connection, and it’s also the easiest to understand for most.
-Controlled by just a few players (Primarily Charter, Comcast, AT&T, and Verizon), this section involves the physical wires that run from your home or apartment to a nearby hub.
+Controlled by just a few players (Primarily Spectrum, Comcast, AT&T, and Verizon), this section involves the physical wires that run from your home or apartment to a nearby hub.

 These hubs equate to central groups of routing equipment that dot the landscape in cities across America, with cables underground and above on poles that collect and organize individual connections into digital data (ones and zeros).